Become a Volunteer

 Thank you for your interest in becoming one of our valued volunteers.
 Being a volunteer of Dr. Bob Kemp Hospice offers so many rich and varied experiences, like, helping in the kitchen, peer support, events and administration.
 We have many opportunities and ways for you to contribute.
 We provide training twice a year for new volunteers.

 Our work can stir up old grief emotions.
 Thus, to assess your readiness, we have a three-step process.

-Step 3 = Full completion of our 33-hour volunteer program.
-Additional training and assessment is required for those who wish to be peer bereavement or Camp Keaton volunteers.
+Step 3 – Full completion of the volunteer training.
+Additional training and assessment is required for those who wish to be peer bereavement or Camp Keaton Hamilton volunteers.